RogueCookie/CurrencyRates/CurrencyRates/Services/CurrencyRates.Scheduler.Api/SolutionItems/README.md

 - "Login": Login for connection(login) in rabbit on the server
 - "Password": Password for login in rabbit on the server

-### Rabbit container
-For training purposes, I changed Rabbit's default account settings (login: guest, password: guest) so at the first usage of container go to Rabbit under default credentials then add in the Admin panel the new user and specify his new credentials and it is important to assign Administrator rights.

 #### Through a message in â exchange Scheduler
 Will be automatically registered service connector when we start current service